gklijs/cljs-snake/README.md

 # snake-game

-What better way to learn ClojureScript? :)

-This is based on a tutorial at http://lambdax.io/blog/posts/2016-01-19-snake-game-part-1.html, and this is mostly not my work, so please redirect most of the credit that way...
+I wanted to try something out with clojure, clojurescript, and also vert.x.
+I will try to change the original project to run on a server and multiple clients which can connect.
+A simple front-end on the server will make it possible to start/reset/resize the game as it runs.

+The forked repo was based on a tutorial at http://lambdax.io/blog/posts/2016-01-19-snake-game-part-1.html.
+For now very little of this is my own work/addition.

 ## Setup